ClaysonIO/rapid-reader-extension/README.md

 You can also right-click on selected text and choose "Speed Read with RSVP" from the context menu.

+If you click the extension icon without any text selected, it will attempt to select the main text of the current page.

 ## How It Works

 The RSVP technique works by: